coli-saar/coli-saar.github.io/autoplanbench.md

 **Note on different versions**: <br>
 This website corresponds to the latest version of the AutoPlanBench work.
-For information about previous versions of the paper and data (e.g. the arxiv and PRL workshop versions) see the "Other versions" section at the end of the website.
+For information about previous versions of the paper and data (e.g. the first arxiv and PRL workshop versions) see the "Other versions" section at the end of the website.

 **APB 2.0**:<br>
 * latest version of the dataset
 * containing the same 12 domains as APB 1.0 plus a large number of IPC datasets
 * NL versions generated using OpenAI's GPT-4o model between Aug-Nov, 2024
 * corresponds to the newest version of the paper that will soon be made publicly available
-* newest version of the paper _AutoPlanBench_ is called _NL2PDDL_
+* in the newest version of the paper _AutoPlanBench_ is called _NL2PDDL_

 ## AutoPlanBench